Good-Ghosting/goodghosting-protocol-v1/README.md

 - SignIn/SignUp at Infura, create a project and get the project id.
 - Your wallet mnemonic (12 words seed).

+The project uses [Matic RPC](https://rpc.maticvigil.com/) to deploy smart contracts to POlygon networks (testnets and mainnet).
+What you'll need:
+- SignIn/SignUp at Matic RPC, create a project and get the project id.
+- Your wallet mnemonic (12 words seed).

 **Steps**
 1. Copy [.env.sample](./.env.sample) as an `.env` file.
 You can run this command in your terminal: `cp .env.sample .env`
 2. Open file `.env`
-3. Insert your Infura's ProjectId and your wallet mnemonic in the file for the desired network
+3. Insert your Infura or Polygon's ProjectId and your wallet mnemonic in the file for the desired network
 4. Open the file [deploy.config.js](./deploy.config.js) and set the desired deployment configs for the contract.
 5. Once you have the `.env` and `deploy.config.js` files properly setup, you can deploy the GoodGhosting contract to the desired network by running one of the following commands:
 - Deploy to kovan: `npm run deploy:kovan`